pddo/junior-bot/README.md

+# A Simple Slackbot

-# A simple slackbot for experiment
+The repo is for personal experiment only.

+## Deployment

 This bot is builded based on Sinatra and HTTParty by following [this guide](http://www.sitepoint.com/building-a-slackbot-with-ruby-and-sinatra/).